JosephGeoBenjamin/pose-estimation-SHG/README.md

 computational time. we also study possiblity of reducing the computational complexity with Grouped convolution approach.

-MPII Human Pose datase is used for this work.
+MPII Human Pose database is used for this work.

 > Note: Completed as part of CV701 Course Assignment MBZUAI.